Tranzakt/Tranzakt-Obsolete3/Design.md

-Tranzakt Admin & Tranzakt Developer will have their own standardised routing, as will the API to be used by e.g. Joomla or Wordpress - and these will be (by default) /Tranzact/Admin/... or /Tranzakt/Dev/... or /Tranzakt/API/...
+Tranzakt Admin & Tranzakt Developer will have their own standardised routing, as will the API to be used by e.g. Joomla or Wordpress - and these will be (by default) e.g.:

+* /Tranzact/Admin/... - for Runtime / Dev / administration
+* /Tranzakt/Dev/... - for Development GUI
+* /Tranzakt/Form/...
+* /Tranzakt/List/...
+* ...
+* /API/Tranzakt/Rest or Joomla or WP etc./V1/Form or List etc./...

-(though these will need to be easily changeable if they conflict with other Routes).
+The runtime routes will, of course, be sluggable for SEO, and it is possible that these defaults will also need to be easily changeable if they conflict with other Routes.
 Standalone runtime URLs will need to be able to be aliased in order for developers to do SEO.